fivtyen/Project-Euler/README.md

 # Project-Euler

-My solutions to problems form Project Euler (https://projecteuler.net/archives) as a part of programming and algorithms learning process.
+My solutions to problems form Project Euler (https://projecteuler.net/archives) as a part of programming learning process.
 Implementend in Python 3.

 Number of problems solved: 36.